VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -promscrape.discovery.concurrentWaitTime duration
      The maximum duration for waiting to perform API requests if more than -promscrape.discovery.concurrency requests are simultaneously performed (default 1m0s)
   -promscrape.dnsSDCheckInterval duration
      Interval for checking for changes in dns.
 This works only if dns_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#dns_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#dns_sd_configs" %}} for details (default 30s)
   -promscrape.dockerSDCheckInterval duration
      Interval for checking for changes in docker.
 This works only if docker_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#docker_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#docker_sd_configs" %}} for details (default 30s)
   -promscrape.dockerswarmSDCheckInterval duration
      Interval for checking for changes in dockerswarm.
 This works only if dockerswarm_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#dockerswarm_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#dockerswarm_sd_configs" %}} for details (default 30s)
   -promscrape.dropOriginalLabels
      Whether to drop original labels for scrape targets at /targets and /api/v1/targets pages.
 This may be needed for reducing memory usage when original labels for big number of scrape targets occupy big amounts of memory.
 Note that this reduces debuggability for improper per-target relabeling configs
   -promscrape.ec2SDCheckInterval duration
      Interval for checking for changes in ec2.
 This works only if ec2_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#ec2_sd_configs for details (default 1m0s)
+See {{% ref "./sd_configs.md#ec2_sd_configs" %}} for details (default 1m0s)
   -promscrape.eurekaSDCheckInterval duration
      Interval for checking for changes in eureka.
 This works only if eureka_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#eureka_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#eureka_sd_configs" %}} for details (default 30s)
   -promscrape.fileSDCheckInterval duration
      Interval for checking for changes in 'file_sd_config'.
-See https://docs.victoriametrics.com/sd_configs/#file_sd_configs for details (default 1m0s)
+See {{% ref "./sd_configs.md#file_sd_configs" %}} for details (default 1m0s)
   -promscrape.gceSDCheckInterval duration
      Interval for checking for changes in gce.
 This works only if gce_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#gce_sd_configs for details (default 1m0s)
+See {{% ref "./sd_configs.md#gce_sd_configs" %}} for details (default 1m0s)
   -promscrape.hetznerSDCheckInterval duration
      Interval for checking for changes in Hetzner API.
 This works only if hetzner_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#hetzner_sd_configs for details (default 1m0s)
+See {{% ref "./sd_configs.md#hetzner_sd_configs" %}} for details (default 1m0s)
   -promscrape.httpSDCheckInterval duration
      Interval for checking for changes in http endpoint service discovery.
 This works only if http_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#http_sd_configs for details (default 1m0s)
+See {{% ref "./sd_configs.md#http_sd_configs" %}} for details (default 1m0s)
   -promscrape.kubernetes.apiServerTimeout duration
      How frequently to reload the full state from Kubernetes API server (default 30m0s) -promscrape.kubernetes.attachNodeMetadataAll
      Whether to set attach_metadata.node=true for all the kubernetes_sd_configs at -promscrape.config .
 It is possible to set attach_metadata.node=false individually per each kubernetes_sd_configs .
-See https://docs.victoriametrics.com/sd_configs/#kubernetes_sd_configs
+See {{% ref "./sd_configs.md#kubernetes_sd_configs" %}}
   -promscrape.kubernetesSDCheckInterval duration
      Interval for checking for changes in Kubernetes API server.
 This works only if kubernetes_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#kubernetes_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#kubernetes_sd_configs" %}} for details (default 30s)
   -promscrape.kumaSDCheckInterval duration
      Interval for checking for changes in kuma service discovery.
 This works only if kuma_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#kuma_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#kuma_sd_configs" %}} for details (default 30s)
   -promscrape.maxDroppedTargets int
      The maximum number of droppedTargets to show at /api/v1/targets page.
 Increase this value if your setup drops more scrape targets during relabeling and you need investigating labels for all the dropped targets.
 Note that the increased number of tracked dropped targets may result in increased memory usage (default 10000)
   -promscrape.maxResponseHeadersSize size